Universal Entanglement Revival of Topological Origin: Model

-We will consider an initial state of the form:
+We will consider an many-body initial state of the form:

-where $|\rangle$ is the vacuum state.
-Since all negative-energy modes and the zero-energy mode are singly occupied, this initial state is one of the two degenerate many-body ground states of the fermionic model.
-In that case, it is a natural choice for the initial state.
-In the bosonic model, occupying all negative and zero-energy normal modes can be achieved by using external driving, as commonly done in experimental demonstrations of topological band structures, e.g., in photonic crystals~\cite{Lu2014_NaturePhotonics,Rechtsman2013_Nature}.
+where $\ket{\ }$ is the vacuum state.
+For the fermionic SSH model, this initial state is one of the two degenerate many-body ground states with all the negative-energy modes and zero-energy mode singly occupied; hence, it is a natural choice.
+In the bosonic model, occupation of all the negative and zero-energy normal modes can be achieved by external driving, as commonly done in experimental demonstrations of topological band structures, e.g., in photonic crystals~\cite{Lu2014_NaturePhotonics,Rechtsman2013_Nature}.
 Since we study non-equilibrium dynamics, the resulting physical effects inevitably depend on the initial state.
 However, as long as the zero-energy edge mode is initially occupied, our main findings remain qualitatively valid for many other initial states.
 In particular, we have checked that a universal revival is found for an initial state where all the normal modes are singly occupied.
 This confirms that the universal entanglement dynamics reported below is closely related to topological features.

-\section{methods}
+\section{Methods}

-Before presenting in Sec.~\ref{Paper::sec:result} our main results, we describe in this Section the methods used to solve the quantum master equation, Eq.~\eqref{Paper::eq:master}, and to analyze the entanglement content of the solution.
+Before presenting in Sec.~\ref{Paper::sec:result} our main results, here we describe the methods used to solve the quantum master equation, Eq.~\eqref{Paper::eq:master}, and to analyze the entanglement content of the solution.